smanpreet96/tmdb-movies/README.md

 ## TMDB Movies

-p This is a clone of the IMDb website using TMDb API
+This is a clone of the IMDb website using TMDb API